Binolg/Binolg/README.md

 # Hello there! 👋

-I'm a Mechanical Engineer with a growing passion for data science and programming.
+I'm a Mechanical Engineer with a growing passion for data and programming.
+Currently enrolled in a Data Science Master's Degree.

 ## About Me